-3.17 Flexible working
+3.5.12 Flexible working

-Once the employee has given notice of her intention to return to work, there are a number of things to consider.
+Once the employee has given notice of their intention to return to work, there are a number of things to consider.

-In the normal course of employment, she has a right to return to the job in which she was employed under the original contract of employment.
+In the normal course of employment, the employee has a right to return to the job in which they were employed under the original contract of employment.
 If changes have taken place the employee is entitled to be offered suitable alternative employment.
 Specific circumstances (e.g. redundancies) could, of course, affect this.